wilsonmar/oss-perf/jmeter.md

 This page describes the creation of JMeter scripts.
-It is assummed a working JMeter environment was setup <a href="jmeter-setup.md">according to these instructions</a>.
+It is assummed a working JMeter environment was setup <a href="jmeter-setup.md">according to these instructions</a>
+and the present working directory is set to where JMeter scripts (.jmx files) are stored.

+0. <a href="#TestPlan">Create script Test Plan</a>
 0. Gather data to be consumed during the run (userids, passwords, requests, etc.) in a .csv file.
 0. Record script.

-0. Create script Test Plan
 0. Obtain initial response HTML for Pattern to test.
 0. Add HTTP Authorization Manager, if applicable.
 0. Add Response Assertions